15 Creative Date Ideas Near Utah County for Your Valentine’s Day

 7. Get your adrenaline pumping with indoor skydiving, surfing, axe throwing, or rock climbing.

 If you are looking for more of a date night instead of a day hike, try indoor surfing at Provo Beach.
 Or test your skills with a little axe throwing at Phat Axe, True North, or Kiss My Axe.
 Do a little rock climbing at the Quarry or Momentum.
-Or get a skydiving experience without the heights at iFly.
+Or test your strength at the Ninja Playground, which features Ninja Warrior training equipment.
 The possibilities are endless.

 If you want to go for the unexpected, try taking your love for a Heber Valley Valentine’s train ride.
 This two-hour ride through the canyon includes cheese, chocolates, and sparkling cider.

 9. Relax in some hot springs or pamper yourself at a spa.